jarun/googler/README.md

       --np, --noprompt      perform search and exit, do not prompt for further interactions
       -d, --debug           enable debugging
+      -U, --upgrade, --update
+                            perform in-place self-upgrade
+      --include-git         when used in conjuction with --upgrade, upgrade to latest git master

     omniprompt keys:
       n, p                  fetch the next or previous set of search results